Availability: Release 5.0

 This Action establishes a connection with a real/emulated mobile device and launches the test app.
-The device is invoked either locally or on a cloud lab, based on the Agent selection during the test execution.
-Once again, the type of device/OS is determined by the settings during the test execution (Run modal).
+You may invoke a local device, or a device on the cloud, based on the Agent selection during the test execution.
+The OS type and device are determined by the settings during the test execution (Run modal).

 Open Terminal Emulator Session

 Opens a Terminal Emulator session, so that subsequent steps in the Scenario may interact with the mainframe emulator screen.

 Defining custom Init Actions

 In addition to the system-provided Init Actions, you may define your own custom Init Actions if you need customized logic to initialize the application screen.
 For example, you may have a requirement to custom build the URL before you open the browser, applying some business logic.
 You can compose this logic in any regular Action and just mark it as Init Action.